jond01/pycon-il-23/README.md

 ## Presentation

-The presenstation is build with [Slidev](https://github.com/slidevjs/slidev).
+The presenstation is built with [Slidev](https://github.com/slidevjs/slidev).
 Node.js and npm are required to run it locally.

 To start the slide show: